-Intended outcome Success criteria To continue to ensure the outcomes for pupils in receipt of pupil premium are at least in line with those of peers in school across the curriculum through ensuring high quality teaching is effectively in place, alongside targeted interventions.
+Intended outcome Success criteria To ensure the gap in outcomes for pupils in receipt of pupil premium narrows through high quality teaching and targeted interventions.
 Increase the progress for a key group of pupils in receipt of pupil premium in reading, writing and maths from their identified baseline as determined by their standardised score in NEFR tests with progress being at least in line with non PP pupils.
 Evidence of progress in Reading standardised score Evidence of progress in Maths standardised score Writing (evidenced on Pride and Progress Boards and online assessment profile) Narrowing of the gap between PP and non PP at KS2 statutory assessments To ensure all pupils in receipt of pupil premium, including those with SEND, make expected progress from their starting points.
-Increase in standardised score and expected progress reflected in other assessment data e.g. Star Reader / RAs To ensure that opportunities to improve pupils' sense of wellbeing are provided and that social / behavioural needs are addressed Intervention data, pupil interviews and ABC forms demonstrate that children's emotional needs are being met and that progress is reflected in academic progress.
+Increase in standardised score and expected progress reflected in other assessment data e.g. Star Reader / RAs

-in order to improve children's readiness to learn and their ability to progress.
+To ensure that opportunities to improve pupils' sense of wellbeing are provided and that social / behavioural needs are addressed in order to improve children's readiness to learn and their ability to progress.
+Intervention data, pupil interviews and ABC forms demonstrate that children's emotional needs are being met and that progress is reflected in academic progress.
 Engagement with ELSA, PFSA, MHST etc. where needed.
 Enrichment opportunities on Fridays to promote wellbeing alongside Values Days.
 Readiness includes speech and language in the earlier years and use of Talkboost additional support where needed.
 To provide greater access to online and physical resources to support conceptual understanding and the ability to practise skills at home.
 PP children demonstrate greater engagement with online packages and this is reflected in academic progress as measured by NFER / Star Reader and other assessment tests.
 To narrow the gap of opportunity caused by socio-economic factors in accessing wider opportunities, such as music tuition, trips and residential visits.
 There is greater uptake in music tuition amongst PP pupils that wish to learn an instrument and no PP pupil is prevented from attending a trip or residential on cost grounds.
 To narrow the gap in attainment caused by the pandemic and associated issues involving access, engagement and attitudes to learning.
 The gap between PP and non PP pupils narrows, as reflected in end of year assessment data